 The motorcycle accident attorneys at CaseyGerry are dedicated to helping clients navigate their way through the complexities of their cases, not just with top-notch legal support but also with compassion and understanding.
 With more than 70 years of experience, the firm knows how to identify the causes of a crash and protect our clients’ rights while they focus on recovery.

 If you were injured or a family member was killed in a crash in California, we welcome you to contact the experienced motorcycle accident attorneys at CaseyGerry.
-Call (619) 238-1811 or fill out the form below to get started.
+Call (619) 238-1811 or fill out the form below to get started and receive your free consultation.
 We can discuss what happened to you, the next steps, and what you can expect.

 Under California law, injured motorcyclists have two years from the date of the injury to file a lawsuit.
 For minors, that time frame starts on their 18th birthday.
-If the responsible party is a government entity, the victim only has six months to file a motorcycle accident lawsuit, regardless of whether he or she is a minor.
-It’s critical to protect your rights as soon as possible
+If the responsible party is a government entity, those injury victims have only six months to file a motorcycle accident lawsuit, regardless of whether he or she is a minor.
+It’s critical to protect your rights as soon as possible.

 Please note: Our firm also specifically offers information about electric bicycle crash laws and injuries in our bicycle accident section.